Ecstasy Addiction

 Parents, Family and Friends

-In many cases, it’s parents, family and friends that first notice the tell-tale signs of ecstasy use.
-Oversleeping, missing school or work, anxiety, panic attacks and depression are common signs of ecstasy use.
-If you have a loved one that needs help, please call us at (855) 888-0061.
-It is not uncommon for parents and family to have an exceedingly difficult time trying to get their loved ones the help they need.
+In many cases, it’s parents, family, and friends that first notice the tell-tale signs of ecstasy use.
+Oversleeping, missing school or work, anxiety, panic attacks, and depression are common signs of ecstasy use.
+If you have a loved one that needs help, call us at (323) 270-0657It is not uncommon for parents and family members to have a difficult time trying to get their loved ones the help they need.
 If you have a family member that cannot face the fact that they need help, Sober Freedom offers family intervention services.
 We’re here to help, 24/7.

 Other Ecstasy Related Dangers